10 of the Most Deadly Animals Found in Montana: Montana’s Fearsome Fauna

 10. Wolves (Canis lupus)

 The howl of a wolf is a sound that captures the essence of Montana’s wilderness.
-However, while encounters with humans are rare, it’s essential to be aware of their presence and potential danger.
+Encounters with humans are rare, but it’s still important to be aware of their presence and potential danger.

 Habitat and Behavior

-Wolves are pack animals and thrive in Montana’s vast forests and open meadows.
-Their diet primarily consists of large ungulates, such as deer and elk, though they’re also known to eat smaller animals and even fish.
+Wolves are pack animals that live in Montana’s forests and open meadows.
+Their diet primarily consists of large ungulates, such as deer and elk, but they’re also known to eat smaller animals and even fish.

 9. Wolverine (Gulo gulo)